aeternity/protocol/serializations.md

 of inclusion.
 The proof of inclusion has the same root hash as the state hash of the co-signed payload.
-The block_hash is the serialized `pinned_block` that describes the environment the force progress update is to be executed on.
-If using a version 1, the top block is used instead.

 #### Channel off-chain update